DottoXD/StatusMonitor-Server/README.md

 # important note (credits)
 The frontend UI included in this is a slightly modified version of [serverstatus-web](https://github.com/krwu/ServerStatus-web) by krwu.
 Credits to him for making it.

-# update 0.0.5
+# update 0.0.6
-+ network usage per second, grafana (prometheus) support
++ (0.0.5) network usage per second, grafana (prometheus) support
++ status updates notifications on discord

+# upcoming in 0.0.7
++ new custom ui by me
++ ping stats

 # features
 This project can currently clone another status page's data or just display your own, that you can fetch with [statusmonitor-client](https://github.com/DottoXD/statusmonitor-client)